 Training AI from "young bamboo shoots"

 Under the new policy, Chinese students will be required to receive at least eight hours of AI instruction each year.
-The lessons will be integrated into subjects such as math, science, and computer science, or as a standalone subject, depending on each school’s resources.
+The lessons will be integrated into subjects such as math, science, and computer science, or as a standalone course, depending on each school’s resources.

-To ensure age-appropriate AI content, China’s Ministryof Education has issued general guidelines: Grades 1 to 3 learn how to use AI in daily life; grades 4 to 6 get acquainted with basic programming and automation projects; middle school students are exposed to neural networks, data training, and responsible use of AI.
+To ensure age-appropriate AI content, China's Ministry of Education has issued general guidelines: grades 1 to 3 learn how to use AI in daily life; grades 4 to 6 get acquainted with basic programming and automation projects; middle school students are exposed to neural networks, data training, and responsible use of AI.

 The initiative is part of Beijing's long-term AI development strategy, with the goal of becoming an AI superpower by 2030.
 The government hopes to train a workforce proficient in the technology, ready to compete in the digital economy.

-Education Minister Huai Jinpeng emphasized the role of AI in shaping the future of society, calling it a “transformative force in every industry.”
+Education Minister Huai Jinpeng stressed the role of AI in shaping the future of society, calling it a “transformative force in every industry.”
 He also said a national AI education white paper would be released soon, providing guidance and resources for schools.

 The ministry will partner with leading tech companies and AI startups to bring digital tools, training, and platforms to classrooms.
 Companies such as Baidu, Alibaba, and SenseTime are expected to contribute learning materials, platforms, and AI teaching assistants.